kindkaktus/shell-tips/README.md

 - `find . -name "*.py" -exec grep -qI '\r\n' {} ';' -exec perl -pi -e 's/\r\n/\n/g' {} '+'` -  fix CRLF to LF lineendings in all .py files in the current directory
 - ``perl -i -pe's/\r$//;' `find . | grep Makefile | xargs` `` - replace CRLF with LF in all makefiles in the current dir recursively (use `od –c <filename>` to test for CRLF)

+#### The power of grep:
+- `grep –RI KEEP_ALIVES_TIMEOUT /projects` recursively search for files with KEEP_ALIVES_TIME in ‘/projects’  skipping binary files
+Useful grep options:
+- `-C <num>` – show number of surrounding lines of match
+- `-A <num>` or `–B <num>` – show a number of lines after or before the match

 - `locate something` -  find a file anywhere by name, but bear in mind updatedb may not have indexed recently created files

-Replace CRLF with LF in all makefiles in the current dir recursively (use od –c <filename> to test for CRLF) perl -i -pe's/\r$//;' `find . | grep Makefile | xargs` grep –RI KEEP_ALIVES_TIME /projects recursively search for files with KEEP_ALIVES_TIME in ‘/projects’  skipping binary files Useful grep options: -C <num> – show number of surrounding lines of match; -A <num> or –B <num> – show a number of lines after or before the match

-•	For general searching through source or data files (more advanced than grep -r), use ag.
+- For general searching through source or data files (more advanced than grep -r), use `ag`.
-•	To convert HTML to text: lynx -dump -stdin
+- To convert HTML to text: `lynx -dump -stdin`
-•	For Markdown, HTML, and all kinds of document conversion, try pandoc.
+- For Markdown, HTML, and all kinds of document conversion, try `pandoc`.
-•	If you must handle XML, xmlstarlet is old but good.
+- If you must handle XML, `xmlstarlet` is old but good.
-•	For JSON, use jq.
+- For JSON, use `jq`.
-•	For Excel or CSV files, csvkit provides in2csv, csvcut, csvjoin, csvgrep, etc.
+- For Excel or CSV files, `csvkit` provides `in2csv`, `csvcut`, `csvjoin`, `csvgrep`, etc.
-•	For Amazon S3, s3cmd is convenient and s4cmd is faster.
+- For Amazon S3, `s3cmd` is convenient and `s4cmd` is faster.
 Amazon's aws is essential for other AWS-related tasks.
-•	f you ever need to write a tab literal in a command line in Bash (e.g. for the -t argument to sort), press ctrl-v [Tab] or write $'\t' (the latter is better as you can copy/paste it).
+- f you ever need to write a tab literal in a command line in Bash (e.g. for the -t argument to sort), press `ctrl-v [Tab]` or write `$'\t'` (the latter is better as you can copy/paste it).
-•	For binary files, use hd for simple hex dumps and bvi for binary editing.
+- For binary files, use `hd` for simple hex dumps and `bvi` for binary editing.
-•	To split files into pieces, see split (to split by size) and csplit (to split by a pattern).
+- To split files into pieces, see `split` (to split by size) and `csplit` (to split by a pattern).
-•	Use zless, zmore, zcat, and zgrep to operate on compressed files.
+- Use `zless`, `zmore`, `zcat`, and `zgrep` to operate on compressed files.
-•	To rename many files at once according to a pattern, use rename.
-For complex renames, reprenmay help.
+- To rename many files at once according to a pattern, use `rename`.
+For complex renames, `reprenmay` help.
-      # Recover backup files foo.bak -> foo:
+  - `rename 's/\.bak$//' *.bak` - Recover backup files foo.bak -> foo
-      rename 's/\.bak$//' *.bak
-      # Full rename of filenames, directories, and contents foo -> bar:
+  - `repren --full --preserve-case --from foo --to bar` - full rename of filenames, directories, and contents foo -> bar
-      repren --full --preserve-case --from foo --to bar .

-cut select portions of each line of a file (IMHO simpler and user-friendlier alternative to awk) cut -d : -f 1,7 /etc/passwd - extract login names and shells from the passwd(5) chmod – set file/dir permissions (e.g. chmod a+x ./myscript.sh – make file executable; chmod 777 which, whereis, type – locate the binary, source and manual page for a command type –p openssl which python slocate – locate a file (e.g. libraries) file – determine file type md5sum– calculate MD5 digest of the file echo -n “text_to_hash”| md5sum uuencode/uudecode – encode/decode (a part of shared utilites) echo –n “test_to_encode” | uuencode –m /dev/stdout   - performs base64 encoding htpasswd [–c] passwd_file username  - generate Apache password for username and store it to passwd_file. –c option is used to create a new passwd-file instead of adding lines to an existing one. tar – archiving/extracting tar tar –xvf somearchive.tar [-C out_dir] – extract from somearchive.tar with verbose output [to out_dir, which should already exist] tar –xjf simearchive.tar.bz2 – for bz2-compressed tars tar –xzf simearchive.tar.gz – for gzip-compressed tars tar cvzf log.tgz /var/log – create a compressed archive log.tgz from the directory /var/log wc – calculate the number of bytes, newlines, words in a file od – octal, hex, decimal, ascii dump od –t x1 file – print hex chars of file stat – view file statistics
+- `cut` select portions of each line of a file (IMHO simpler and user-friendlier alternative to `awk`)
+  - `cut -d : -f 1,7 /etc/passwd` - extract login names and shells from the passwd(5)
+- `which`, `whereis`, `type` – locate the binary, source and manual page for a command
+- `file` – determine file type

+- `tar –xvf somearchive.tar [-C out_dir]` – extract from somearchive.tar with verbose output [to out_dir, which should already exist]
+- `tar –xjf simearchive.tar.bz2` – for bz2-compressed tars
+- `tar –xzf simearchive.tar.gz` – for gzip-compressed tars
+- `tar cvzf log.tgz /var/log` – create a compressed archive log.tgz from the directory /var/log
+- `wc` – calculate the number of bytes, newlines, words in a file
+- `od –t x1 file` – print hex chars of file
+- `stat` – view file statistics

 ### Redirection
 - `gcc main.c >file` – stdout to file